jhassell/thejsway/manuscript/chapter03.md

 ### Number comparison

-Write a program that accepts two numbers, then compare their values and displays an appropriate message in all cases.
+Write a program that accepts two numbers, then compares their values and displays an appropriate message in all cases.

 ### Final values